| HONESTe Online Consumer Identity Tips

 the account numbers, and related telephone numbers.
 Keep it

+locked away in a safe place.
 When you're using your card for payment, don't flash the card or

 make the face visible.
 Someone next to you with a camera phone